fwcd/markov-discord/README.md

 # MarkovBot
-A Discord bot that uses Markov chains to respond
+A bot that uses the [official Discord API](https://discordapp.com/developers/docs/intro) and Markov chains to generate natural language responses from previous messages in a channel.